Hochschule Düsseldorf

 In collaboration with Christina Lotzemer-Jentges (assistant teacher).

-Pieter Bannenberg, Walter van Dijk und Kamiel Klaasse
+Pieter Bannenberg, Walter van Dijk and Kamiel Klaasse

 Thomas Vietzke und Jens Borstelmann